 This handbook will be reviewed following ratification of each CBA or as need arises.
 Proposals for revising Parts 1 through 5 of the handbook may originate with the faculty, the Academic Senate, the administration, or the Board of Trustees.
 All proposed revisions will be submitted to the Academic Senate for review.
 The Senate will then forward the proposal with its recommendation to the provost.
-After consulting with Provost's Council, the provost will forward the proposed revision will be forwarded for review by the Board of Trustees, or its designated committee.
+After consulting with Provost's Council, the provost will forward the proposal with their recommendation to the president.
+With the president's approval, the proposed revision will be forwarded for review by the Board of Trustees, or its designated committee.
 The decision of the Board whether to adopt the proposed revision shall be final.